fdilke/bewl/bewl2/done-todo.md

 - there should really be tests for Memoize.type1 (didn't clone during refactor)
 - asMonoid => withMonoid
 - groups should be able to have actions
+- we don't need to store a mappable
+- biarrows acting on arrows: f(g, h) where g: X ~> Y, h: X ~> Z, f:(Y, Z) ~> W
+- convert in-code TODOs to entries here
+- sort out RichDot...
+There is none
+- logical operations: construct the Heyting algebra of truth

 # TODO
 - permutations, deep property of FinSet from card trick?